joseph280996/neovim-config/README.md

 ### Q: Why do I see error for tree-sitter cannot find cc or gcc or clang after running checkhealth?
 You will need to follow [this instruction](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Windows-support) on nvim-treesitter to have Window supported

+## P.S:
+This is the README after I put everything together so I can't recall most of it up top of my head but feel free to reach out or create issue for question and I'll update the README for further clarification.